TOXI•CITY. Combinatory Film.

 Currency is a collaboration with writer Nick Montfort.

 Three Rails Live is a three-way collaboration between Rod, Scott and Nick.

-Canyonlands was created in collaboration with Literary Scholar, Poet and Boat Guide, Lance Newman.
+Canyonlands was created in collaboration with literary scholar, poet and river guide, Lance Newman.

 Something That Happened Only Once and The Theory of Time Here were created in collaboration with author Deb Olin Unferth.
 Something That... also included collaboration with sound artist Jodi Gilbert and others.

 William Penn At The Lighthouse is a collaboration with Nick Cassway with additional contributions from Michael Johnston and others.

 Switching Codes is a collaboration with scholar, Thomas Bartscherer.